<< Return to previous page

 Scheduled public committee hearings

-- Publications Committee–7th report [report] [a motion to adopt the report was agreed to]
+- Economics References Committee–State government insurance and the flood levy–Interim report [report] [a motion to extend the reporting date to 22 September 2011 was agreed to]

 Meetings during the sitting of the Senate